 The look was strong and masculine, and mahogany was often the wood of choice.
 Gold ormolu may frequently be seen adorning this style of furniture and home accessories, adding to the rich look of the pieces.
 Ormulu laurel wreaths were used as decorations on furniture, representing victory in battle.

-Just as Napoleon made his conquests in the Old World, the Empire style of furniture made a conquest that still captures the imagination and makes a powerful impression today.
+Just as Napoleon made his conquests in the Old World, Empire style antique furniture made a conquest that still captures the imagination and makes a powerful impression today.
+Browse a stunning collection of Empire furnishings below!